vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-organizations.md

 If a user is removed from an organization, their account will continue to exist in the store, but they will no longer be assigned to an organization, a cost center, and a B2B role.
 Thus, they will no longer have access to details of their organization in the **My Organization** page.
 Instead, they will have the ability to [request the creation of a new organization](#request-new-organization), if necessary.

->ℹ As an optional feature, you can install the [Admin Customers](https://github.com/vtex/admin-customers) app for additional customer management capabilities on the VTEX Admin.
+> ℹ️ As an optional feature, you can install the [Admin Customers](https://github.com/vtex/admin-customers) app for additional customer management capabilities on the VTEX Admin.

 #### Email templates